Hdf2985880455/FRTFTrack/README.md

 ## Paper

-The manuscript is currently under preparation.
+The manuscript is currently under submission.

 ## Citation